algobulls/pyalgotrading/docs/brokers/non_auth_alpaca.md

 ---

-### Search for Alpaca
+### Search for Alpaca Non-OAuth

-- After clicking on Add Broker you will see a pop-out window with a search bar.
+- On the pop-up window that appears, you have a search bar for finding your desired broker..
-- Type `Alpaca` in the search box and choose `Alpaca Non-OAuth` from the search results.
+- Type `Alpaca `in the search box and choose `Alpaca Non-OAuth` from the search results.

 [![img.png](../python_build/imgs_v2/Python_build_broking_details_non_oauth_1.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](../python_build/imgs_v2/Python_build_broking_details_non_oauth_1.png)